SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ### Starting to draw a card

-In Bloc, BlElements draw themselves onto the integrated canva of the inspector as we inspect them, take a look at our element by executing this:
+In Bloc, BlElements draw themselves onto the integrated canvas of the inspector as we inspect them, take a look at our element by executing this:

 ```
 MgdRawCardElement new